The word brings to mind a calm assurance, an unwavering faith, and unchanging character. Steadfast is a gentle power complimented by humble quietness.

 So this year, my One Word is steadfast.

 That word applies to so many areas of my life in which I wish to remain secure and consistent.
+So, I’d love to share with you these verses for a steadfast heart.

 Over these past few years of writing and speaking, my faith journey has taken many unexpected twists and turns.
 As I continue to grow in Christ, I want a steadfast faith, one that remains consistent no matter what challenges life throws my way.